Particle production by a relativistic semitransparent mirror of finite size and thickness: Applications

-Unfortunately, the integration in Eq.~\eqref{FL} for arbitrary $L$ cannot be done exactly.
-Nevertheless, computation for $L\rightarrow\infty$\footnote{Strictly speaking, this corresponds to $|k_1|L\gg1$, $|k_2|L\gg 1$ for non-vanishing $k_1$, $k_2$.} is doable and it helps to develop a sense about the behavior of the form factor.
+The exact integration in Eq.~\eqref{FL} is complicated.
+Even the results obtained under certain approximations for simplifications are also lengthy.
+Thus, we shall omit the analytic results but just simply point out the relevant physics behind the following figures obtained from numerical integrations.
+However, computation for $L\rightarrow\infty$\footnote{Strictly speaking, $|k_1|L\gg1$, $|k_2|L\gg 1$ for $k_1,k_2\neq 0$.} is straightforward and it helps to develop a sense about the behavior of the form factor.
 By utilizing the special values of the sine integral for large arguments, we find

-where Region I refers to the green region in Fig.~\ref{fig:domain} and otherwise refers to regions other than Region I.
+where Region I refers to the green region in Fig.~\ref{fig:domain} and otherwise refers to regions other than Region I. If $L=$ finite, then $\mathbf{k}_{\perp}$ with values beyond Region I (via diffraction) while $\mathbf{p}_{\perp}\in$ Region I can lead to non-vanishing contribution to the form factor.